lvyufeng/mindspore-nlp-tutorial/README.md

 <p align="center"><img width="400" src="https://gitee.com/mindspore/mindspore/raw/master/docs/MindSpore-logo.png" /></p>

 `mindspore-nlp-tutorial` is a tutorial for who is studying NLP(Natural Language Processing) using **MindSpore**.
-This repository is forked from [nlp-tutorial](https://github.com/graykode/nlp-tutorial).
+This repository is migrated from [nlp-tutorial](https://github.com/graykode/nlp-tutorial).
 Most of the models in NLP were migrated from Pytorch version with less than **100 lines** of code.(except comments or blank lines)

 - **Notice**: All models are implemented in GPU version, but not test on Ascend platform.